Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: Experimental Setup

 \subsection{FloppyNet}

-FloppyNet consists of three binary convolution blocks and three pool layers as shown in Figure \ref{fig:floppynet}.
-Binarization, jointly with depth reduction applied to Baseline, resulted in a compact model of $154$ Kib.
-The layers removed in depth reduction step are \textit{conv3} and \textit{conv4}.
+FloppyNet consists of three binary convolutional blocks and three pool layers, as shown in Fig. \ref{fig:floppynet}.
+Binarization, jointly with depth reduction applied to Baseline, resulted in a compact model of $154$ KiB.
+The layers removed in the depth reduction step are \textit{conv3} and \textit{conv4}.
 The output layer of FloppyNet is denoted as \textit{pool5} by convention.
-We kept the same name as in the baseline since they have the same structure and both provide feature vectors with the same shape and element number: $6\times{}6\times{}256 = 9216$ elements.
+We kept the same name as in Baseline network since they have the same structure and both provide feature vectors with the same shape and element number: $6\times{}6\times{}256 = 9216$ elements.

-The primary motivation of FloppyNet is to further reduce the model size from BinaryNet.
-FloppyNet uses the $33\%$ of the memory of BinaryNet at \textit{pool5} and $1\%$ of the memory required by the baseline (Table \ref{tab:memory_floppy}).
+The primary motivation for FloppyNet is to reduce the model size further and shorten the inference latency.
+With two fewer convolutional layers, FloppyNet uses $33\%$ of the memory of BinaryNet at the \textit{pool5} layer, computing $39\%$ fewer MACs (Table \ref{tab:memory_floppy}).

 Binarization and depth reduction cause a performance loss that is mostly compensated by tuning the FC stage properly for the training.
-Our best model is obtained with $256$ full precision neurons in both \textit{fc6} and \textit{fc7}.
-This training approach's effectiveness is demonstrated in Section \ref{ssec:comparison} where FloppyNet is compared against ShallowNet, a network trained without tuning the FC stage.
+Our best model is obtained with $256$ full-precision neurons in both \textit{fc6} and \textit{fc7}.
+This training approach's effectiveness is demonstrated in Section \ref{ssec:comparison} where FloppyNet is compared against ShallowNet, which is trained without tuning the FC stage.